 Most addicts cannot stop using drugs on their own.
 They need help and support to change the way they think, their behaviors, and treatment for underlying issues – psychological and psychiatric.
 Opiate addicts who attempt to stop using cold turkey, which is not widely recommended, have an extremely low success rate.
 Opiate users who are able to quit cold turkey and stay clean for a period of time, often relapse during early recovery, and many of them end up overdosing.
 That is why is it often recommended that medication-assisted treatments be used in treating opioid addiction recovery treatment.

 There are several options for medication that is used during detox and drug rehabilitation that ease the effects of withdrawal, reduce cravings, and help prevent relapse.
 One such drug is Suboxone.
 It helps addicts detox more comfortably and blocks the negative effects of opiates.
 Suboxone began being used as a treatment for opioid addictions in 2002 and has proven to be successful.
 Up to 60% of addicts who used medication-assisted treatment with Suboxone remained clean after a year.

-Suboxone treatment has to be closely supervised by doctors, so it is typically done while addicts are in residential drug treatment.
-As with other types of medication that are used for opioid addiction, there is a risk of Suboxone becoming habit forming.
+Suboxone recovery treatment has to be closely supervised by doctors, so it is typically done while addicts are in residential drug treatment.
+As with other types of medication that are used for opioid addiction treatments, there is a risk of Suboxone becoming habit-forming.
 Thus, there is a potential for abuse and overdose.